SeizeCyber/Ivanti-Secure-Connect-Logs-Parser/README.md

 - :warning: **Error Handling**: The script provides error handling to manage invalid user inputs and ensure smooth execution.

-## Current Issues
+## Solved Issues Issues in Version 2.0.0
-- The script cant handle large vc0 file that weighing over 2 MB very well due to memory handeling issues, to address this problem a 4th option was added to the menu to clean and split large vc0 file.
+- The script **can** handle large vc0 files battle-tested for files weighing between 300MB-500MB very well due to a 7-step proceesing, which is utilizing the .NET function of file streaming and using a buffer with "chunk" method.

 ### Planned Improvements for Next Version